gelatodigital/w3f-poc-dia/README.md

-# How Use web3 Functions to update On-Chain prices with DIA
+# How to use web3 Functions to update On-Chain prices with DIA